srid/chronicle/README.md

 Chronicle allows you to form reliable memories.
 It keeps track of a **tree of memories** that are, ultimately, linked to the factual records recorded at the very moment they happened.

 **STATUS OF PROJECT**: The project has been put on hold since mid-June 2015, but I plan to revisit it soon.
 You can enter entries, but there is no ['fold' functionality](#folds) yet.
-If you are interested in assisting with development and/or brainstorming, please email me at happyandharmless@icloud.com.
+If you are interested in assisting with development and/or brainstorming, email me (srid@srid.ca).

 <!-- TOC generated using https://github.com/jonschlinkert/markdown-toc
 And then remove the trailing `-` in links